 The Discipline Committee is the only committee of the College that has the authority to discipline optometrists.
-This authority is granted to the Committee under the Regulated Health Professions Act (RHPA) and the Optometry Act.
+This authority is granted to the Committee under the Regulated Health Professions Act, 1991 (RHPA) and the Optometry Act, 1991.
 The RHPA’s Health Professions Procedural Code (the Code) sets out the procedures to be followed by the Discipline Committee.

 The Discipline Committee is authorized to:

-Twenty-one sections of the Code (sections 36 to 56) apply specifically to the Discipline Committee’s process and decisions.
+Sections 36 to 56 of the Code apply specifically to the Discipline Committee’s process and decisions.

 The following are definitions of professional misconduct found in the RHPA.
 A referral to the Discipline Committee for a hearing may occur when an optometrist:

-The Professional Misconduct Regulation under the Optometry Act identifies acts of professional misconduct related to clinical practice as well as business practices.
+The Professional Misconduct Regulation under the Optometry Act, 1991 identifies acts of professional misconduct related to clinical practice as well as business practices.

 A discipline hearing is a formal process, much like that of a court of law, conducted by a panel of the Discipline Committee.
 At a discipline hearing, the College and the optometrist against whom the allegations have been made are the parties to the proceedings.
 Hearings are open to the public unless the panel believes the public should be excluded because of public security, public interest or public safety.

-The College is represented by its legal counsel (the prosecutor) and the optometrist has an option to represent her/himself or to be represented by her/his legal counsel (the defence).
+The College is represented by its legal counsel (the prosecutor) and the optometrist has an option to represent themselves or to be represented by their legal counsel (the defence).

 The defence counsel’s role is to represent the optometrist at the hearing.
 The defence does not share the same disclosure obligations as the prosecution.
-If an optometrist chooses to represent her/himself at a hearing acting as her/his own defence, the optometrist has all the procedural rights afforded to the defence counsel.
+If an optometrist chooses to represent themselves at a hearing acting as their own defence, the optometrist has all the procedural rights afforded to the defence counsel.

 The Discipline Committee is represented at the hearing by a panel of Committee members appointed by the Chair of the Discipline Committee.
 A panel is composed of three to five members of the Discipline Committee, including at least two public members of the College Council.
 The College ensures the integrity of the discipline process and protects the panel members from any reasonable apprehension of bias by carefully working with the Discipline Chairperson to ensure that those members being appointed to a panel have no prior knowledge of the allegations being heard.